loyjoy/academy/basic/start/login/login.md

   <img src="magic_link.png" alt="sign in with magic link" title="sign in with magic link" width="300"/>
 </p>

 Tada!
 Welcome to the LoyJoy platform.
-It's where the magic happens! :party_popper:
+It's where the magic happens! 🎉

 ## How to Set up a Chatbot